helgeerbe/ml_heating/README.md

 ## Feature Set

--   **Online Learning:** The system continuously learns and adapts.
-It uses a `river` machine learning model (Adaptive Random Forest Regressor) that updates itself after every cycle based on real-world results.
+-   **Physics-Based Model:** The system uses a RealisticPhysicsModel that learns house characteristics and external heat source effects from historical data.
+The model adapts its parameters based on real-world results.
 -   **Home Assistant Integration:** Seamlessly fetches sensor data (temperatures, PV power, etc.) from and sends control commands (target outlet temperature) back to Home Assistant.
 -   **InfluxDB for Historical Data:** Uses an InfluxDB database to fetch historical data for initial model training.
 -   **Dynamic Boost:** Applies a final correction based on the current error between the target and actual indoor temperatures to react quickly to changes.